 The Chemical and Biological Defense Division's (CBD) mission is to strengthen the nation's security and resiliency by providing knowledge products and innovative technology solutions to enhance National preparedness against both current and future chemical and biological threats.
 We do this through research and development programs in threat characterization, advanced agent/disease surveillance, agent detection, event attribution and post-event response and restoration support.

-Anne Hultgren is the director (acting) for CBD.
+Dr. John Fischer is the director for CBD.

 Chemical and biological attacks pose a significant threat to our nation’s population, infrastructure, economy and security.
 Protection of the public, emergency responders, agricultural resources and critical infrastructure is a national priority.
 CBD addresses these threats through comprehensive research, development, testing and evaluation efforts.